bscriven/bstools-rust/bstools/README.md

 `bs tools example.exe -v -s test1 test2`

+### Java

+The `java` directory stores executable JAR files to be executed by bstools.
+For example, say the following file existed at:

+`[BS-HOME]/java/tools/doSomething.jar`

+bstools could execute `doSomething.jar` with the following command:

+`bs tools doSomething.jar`

+If `doSomething.jar` accepted optional arguments, they could be provided like so:

+`bs tools doSomething.jar -v testIt`

 ### Python

 The `python` directory stores Python scripts to be executed by bstools.
 For example, say the following Python script existed at: